AhmedFarrukh/CourseManagementSystem/Report.md

 ```c++
 faculty[faculty_select].getCourse(course_select).printCourseDetails();
 ```
 The specific faculty object is called from the faculty vector, the course selected is then retrieved using the getCourse function and then the printCourseDetails function for the course retrieved is called.
 To view different information, the function called by the retrieved course is changed.
 In general, functions to view course information belong to the Course class, whereas functions to edit information in the Course class belong to the Faculty object.
 (Faculty is a friend of the Course class).
-This adds an extra layer to protection and makes sure that student objects can not change any of the course details, since they can only be changed through the faculty class and a student object has no faculty member.
+This adds an extra layer of protection and makes sure that student objects can not change any of the course details, since they can only be changed through the faculty class and a student object has no faculty member.

 Once, information has ben viewed, the user is once again prompted to select what infomation they would like to see, or to exit the view.